 Even though at first the challenge seems too difficult to overcome, eventually you will get the thrill of success once you see the results.
 One is for sure – when the challenge seems too large at first, the experience you gain will be priceless!

-Luckily development projects will never cease to surprise as you will always find new things to improve.
+Luckily development projects will never cease to surprise you, as you will always find new things to improve.
 Even though MyDello has reached its current phase within 3 years, it does not mean that the work is done.
-It is only the beginning and we will keep you posted what we learned during the next steps!
+It is only the beginning and we will keep you posted on what we learned during the next steps!